 Season: Cool season

 Because carrot seeds are tiny, they need to be sown shallowly.
-The trick is to keep the top-most layer of soil damp during the long germination period.
+The trick is to keep the top-most layer of soil damp during the relatively long germination period.
 Water deeply prior to planting.
 Direct sow the tiny seeds 5mm (¼”) deep, 4 seeds per 2cm (1″), and firm soil lightly after seeding.
 Make sure the seeds are only just buried.
-Water the area with the gentlest stream you can provide, and keep it constantly moist until the seeds sprout.
+Water the area with the gentlest stream possible, and keep it constantly moist until the seeds sprout.

 Ideal pH: 6.0-6.8.
 The softer and more humus-based the soil, the better.
 When soil is dry enough in spring, work it to a fine texture.
 Broadcast and dig in ½ cup complete organic fertilizer for every 3m (10′) of row.
 Avoid fresh manure.
 Carrots will become misshapen, but still edible if they hit anything hard as they grow down into the soil.
 Keep weeded and watered.

-It is very important to thin carrots in order to allow them room to grow, and so they don’t compete for available nutrients, moisture, and light.
-Then to 4-10cm (1½-4″) when the young plants are 2cm (1″) tall.
+This is the process of removing some seedlings, if necessary, so each has enough space to grow in the row.
+It is very important to thin carrots so they don’t compete for available nutrients, moisture, and light.
+Thin to 4-10cm (1½-4″) apart when the young plants are 2cm (1″) tall.
 Use wider spacing to get larger roots.
-As they grow, carrots push up, out of the soil, so hill soil up to prevent getting a green shoulder.
+As they grow, carrots may push up, out of the soil, so hill soil up to prevent getting a green shoulder.

 Here are some more good tips on how to grow carrots from seed.

-Carrots can be harvested at any size, but flavour is best when the carrot has turned bright orange.
+Carrots can be harvested at any size, but flavour is best when the carrot has turned bright orange - or its other mature colour.
 After harvest, store at cold temperatures just above 0ºC.
-You can store in sand or sawdust, or simply leave carrots under heaped soil in the garden during the winter, and pull as you need them.
+Store in sand or sawdust, or simply leave carrots under heaped soil in the garden during the winter, and pull as needed.

 In optimal conditions at least 60% of seeds will germinate.
 Usual seed life: 3 years.
 Per 100′ row: 2.4M seeds, per acre: 1,044M seeds.
 Rates are for raw, not pelleted seeds.